Student Research Opportunities

 Chemical Biology

-- Students will characterize compounds from microbes found in seaweed that could be used to battle fish pathogens.
+- Students will characterize compounds from microbes found in traditional herbal medicines that could be used in potential antimicrobial treatments.

 Steven Smith